-TRiFOCAL London – Transforming City FOod hAbits for Life, is an initiative being led by Resource London - the partnership between WRAP and LWARB - together with Groundwork London.
-The organisations won a bid with the LIFE programme of the European Commission to deliver the €3.2million initiative in London, which will be a test bed for other European cities.
+TRiFOCAL London – Transforming City FOod hAbits for Life was an initiative led by Resource London - the partnership between WRAP and LWARB - together with Groundwork London.
+The organisations won a bid with the LIFE programme of the European Commission to deliver the €3.2million initiative in London, which acted as a test bed for other European cities.

 London is one the top 30 mega cities in the world; managing the food system in such complex and growing mega cities is one of the challenges of our age.
 London also has a number of social and economic challenges to deal with over the coming years including increasing waste management costs, food poverty, childhood obesity and urban density.